Education Act 1996

 The Education Act 1996 (c.
 56) is act of the Parliament of the United Kingdom, introduced under the second John Major government.
 It led to the establishment of special local authorities, who for example would identify children with special educational needs.

+Provisions

+Repealed enactments

+Section 582(2) of the act repealed 61 enactments, listed in parts I and II of schedule 38 to the act.